How to prevent a rootkit attack

 Many software programs contain vulnerabilities and bugs that allow cybercriminals to exploit them—especially older, legacy software.
 Usually, companies release regular updates to fix these bugs and vulnerabilities.
 But not all vulnerabilities are made public.
 And once software has reached a certain age, companies stop supporting them with updates.

 Malware authors always try to stay one step ahead of the cybersecurity industry.
-To counter their progress, you should use antivirus programs that leverage modern security techniques, like machine learning-based anomaly detection and behavioral heuristics.
-This type of antivirus can determine the origin of the rootkit based on its behavior, detect the malware, and block it from infecting your system.
+To counter their progress, you should use next-gen antivirus technology that leverages modern security techniques, like machine learning-based anomaly detection and behavioral heuristics.
+This type of antivirus can determine the origin of the rootkit based on its behavior, detect the malware, and block it from infecting your system. - Monitor network traffic

 Network traffic monitoring techniques analyze network packets in order to identify potentially malicious network traffic.
 Network analytics can also mitigate threats more quickly while isolating the network segments that are under attack to prevent the attack from spreading.